 Using this time-discrete basis with the MPS ansatz, we can express our total system state as

 where each $A_k^{(i_k)}$ for $1<k<m$ is a rank 2 tensor, and $A_1^{(i_1)}$ is a rank 1 tensor that exists in the dual space of $A_m^{(i_m)}$ and each product over all of the $A_k$ results in a scalar.
 In the case of the MPS factorization of the coupled TLS-waveguide system state, we let the right most tensor/tensorspace be the TLS tensor space.
-Following Refs.~\cite{PhysRevA.103.033704,Guimond_2017,sofia2025}, we can operate on the vacuum state with time bin noise creation operators at multiple time points to construct Fock state pulses expressed within this MPS formalism themselves.
-Doing so, we have the two photon state for indistinguishable photons
+Following Refs.~\cite{PhysRevA.103.033704,Guimond_2017,sofia2025}, we can operate on the vacuum state with time-bin noise creation operators at multiple time points to construct Fock state pulses expressed within this MPS formalism themselves.
+Doing so, we have the two-photon product state